 Still, none of the other frameworks is able to be so easily compatible.

 If you use Angular, there is a big chance that instead of upgrading it to the new version you will have to write your app from scratch with the new public API.

 Whenever a new version of React is coming out, the public API remains almost totally the same.
-This helps Facebook refresh it’s code and still be able to work on his old pieces at the same time.
+This helps Facebook refresh its code and still be able to work on its old pieces at the same time.

 In other words, you don’t have to learn React again and again after each and every launch, and you can be sure your older version remains compatible with all the new components.